 Psychology Service has a strong history of retaining staff and supervisors for many years, including supervisors from a wide range of diverse backgrounds and intersectionalities, reflecting a positive working environment for all staff and trainees.
-Currently, 36% of Psychology postdoctoral supervisory staff self-identify as being from ethnic minority backgrounds; 71% are cisgender women and 26% are cisgender men.
-In addition, 11% of supervisory staff are gay, lesbian, bisexual, and/or queer.
-Of the postdoctoral fellows training in the Psychology Postdoctoral Fellowship Program in the last 10 years (N=95), 45.0% self-identify as coming from ethnic minority backgrounds and 5.2% self-identify as lesbian, gay, bisexual, and/or queer.
-The majority of recent Fellows have been cisgender female (84.2%), with a smaller number of individuals identifying as cisgender male (14.7%) and transgender male (1.1%).
+Currently, 41% of Psychology postdoctoral supervisory staff self-identify as being from ethnic minority backgrounds; 75% are cisgender women and 18% are cisgender men.
+In addition, 13% of supervisory staff are gay, lesbian, bisexual, and/or queer.
+Of the postdoctoral fellows training in the Psychology Postdoctoral Fellowship Program in the last 10 years (N=98), 49.0% self-identify as coming from ethnic minority backgrounds and over 7% self-identify as lesbian, gay, bisexual, and/or queer.
+The majority of recent Fellows have been cisgender female (82.9%), with a smaller number of individuals identifying as cisgender male (15.9%) and transgender male (1.1%).